viamrobotics/docs/docs/modular-resources/upload/_index.md

    On a successful update, the command will return a link to the updated module in the Viam registry.

 1. Run `viam module upload` to upload your custom module to the Viam registry.
-   Specify the path to the file, directory, or compressed archive in `tar.gz` or `tar.xz` format that contains your custom module code:
+   Specify the path to the file, directory, or compressed archive (with `.tar.gz` or `.tar.xz` extension) that contains your custom module code:

    ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    viam module upload --version <version> --platform <platform> <module-path>